mitchelldmiller/quick-mail-wp-plugin/index.md

 ### Learn More
 * See [How to Send Email from WordPress Admin](http://wheredidmybraingo.com/quick-mail-wordpress-plugin-update-send-email-to-site-users/) for an introduction.

-* See [Quick Mail 2.0.5 Maintenance Release](http://wheredidmybraingo.com/quick-mail-2-0-5-maintenance-release/) for update info.
+* See [Quick Mail 3.0.0 Improves Editing and Accessibility](http://wheredidmybraingo.com/quick-mail-3-0-0-improves-editing-accessibility/) for update info.

 ### Installation ###